wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 *   The member must disclose details of the interest in an interests register kept by the statutory entity and to---

-    *   (a) the chairperson or, if there is no chairperson or if the chairperson is unavailable or interested, the deputy or temporary chairperson; or
+    *   (a) the chairperson or, if there is no chairperson or if the chairperson is unavailable or interested, the deputy or temporary deputy chairperson; or

-    *   (b) the responsible Minister, if there is neither a chairperson nor a deputy or temporary chairperson, or if both the chairperson and the deputy or temporary chairperson are unavailable or interested.
+    *   (b) the responsible Minister, if there is neither a chairperson nor a deputy or temporary deputy chairperson, or if both the chairperson and the deputy or temporary deputy chairperson are unavailable or interested.

+    Section 64(a): amended, on 18 July 2013, by [section 13][305] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 64(b): amended, on 18 July 2013, by [section 13][305] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 65 What must be disclosed

-*   The details that must be disclosed under [section 64][78] are---
+*   The details that must be disclosed under [section 64][83] are---

     *   (a) the nature of the interest and the monetary value of the interest (if the monetary value can be quantified); or